GauravPatel89/EVA-Track3-Assignments/Session12/README.md

          bound = 1 / math.sqrt(fan)
          return tf.random.uniform(shape, minval=-bound, maxval=bound, dtype=dtype)

 4 Define a class for basic Conv2D layer followed BatchNormalization and ReLU activation.
-We will be using instances of this class in our model definition.
+This class has been inherited from "tf.keras.Model" class thus it inherits training and inference functionalities.
+Instances of this class can be used as parts or building blocks of our DNN model.
+The class groups number of layers into a single class object.
+These layers are defined in __\_\_init\_\_()__  and how these layers are connected i.e. model forward pass is defined in  __call()__

     class ConvBN(tf.keras.Model):
       def __init__(self, c_out):